-Migration officials say cholera in Haiti on riseNovember 16th, 2012 in Diseases, Conditions, Syndromes /
+Migration officials say cholera in Haiti on riseNovember 16, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (AP)—The world's largest agency that deals with global migration says cholera is again on the rise in Haiti.